oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/3-create-and-connect-to-an-oci-compute-instance/create-and-connect-to-an-oci-compute-instance.md

 6. Scroll down to the Add SSH keys section (we will accept most of the defaults on this page) and click the Save Private Key button.
 This will trigger a download of your SSH connection key file (typically to your downloads folder).
 We will use this file to connect to our Compute Instance.
 It is recommended that you move the key file to a dedicated folder on your computer for safe keeping.
 On a Mac/Linux machine, one possible location would be the `~/.ssh/` folder.

+   > **Note:** Please take note of where this file is saved as we will need it in upcoming steps.

    ![Download SSH key](images/download-ssh-key.png)

 7. Create the Create button at the bottom of the page.